Holiday Highlights

 Our initial riding takes us around the ‘back’ of Crummock Water and Buttermere.
 It’s a nice ‘warm up’ for the legs and serves as a taste of what to expect over the next few days.

-Once in the valley below we’ll have great views of Derwent Water, Skiddaw and Blencathra as we enjoy an easy track at the base of the lovely Catbells.
-From here our next section is on the road as we make our way to Keswick, the ‘hub’ for the Northern Lake District.
-From here the final few miles of off-road riding round off the day nicely and end in Threlkeld.
+From here our next section is on the road as we make our way to Keswick, the ‘hub’ of the Northern Lake District.
+From here the final few miles of easy off-roading along a well surfaced and flat route rounds off the day nicely to end our day in Threlkeld.
 The views along this section are wonderful.
 To the northwest stands Blencathra (868 metres) and to the southeast Great Dodd (856 metres) towers above Deepdale.

 Our evening meal will be taken at our pub accommodation that we’ve been bringing tired and hungry Skedaddlers to for as long as we can remember and there’s no better place to be after this initial day on the bike.